pankaj8865/Basic-python-Exercies/README.md

 13.Write a program that takes a list of numbers (for example, a = [5, 10, 15, 20, 25]) and makes a new list of only the first and last elements of the given list.

+14.Write a program that asks the user how many Fibonacci numbers to generate and then generates them.
+Take this opportunity to think about how you can use functions